david-torres/scrapbots/README.md

 ### Setup

 Each player starts with an initial personal deck consisting of 4 Spare Parts and 4 Circuitry.
-All remaining cards are shuffled and become the center deck used by both players.
+All remaining cards are shuffled and become the center deck.
 3 empty spaces in front of each player represent the Lanes which Scrapbots will be built in.
 Deal 5 cards from the center deck face-up on the side as the Market.
 Draw starting hands, the player going first may only draw three cards for the starting hand.
 The player going second draws five.

 ### Turn Phases